We are searching for

 • If the state requires it, having the documents notarized

 The buyer has significantly less responsibility but must take the documentation the seller provides to their local DMV.
-Once you have everything together, you'll be able to start the title transfer process.
+Once you have everything together, you'll be able to start the vehicle title transfer process.

-Step #1: Assemble all related paperwork
+Step #1: Assemble All Related Paperwork

 All of the paperwork mentioned in the section above is necessary to complete a car title transfer.
 This means getting a transfer of ownership form, a bill of sale, odometer reading, and anything else your jurisdiction requires and bringing it to your local DMV.

 The title needs to be signed by a seller before another party can legally own the car, so ensure this is done before visiting the DMV.
-The buyer will also need to sign the title to complete the transaction.
+The buyer will also need to sign the title to complete the vehicle title transfer.
 The section in which the buyer should sign is labeled "signature(s) of all purchaser(s)", with the seller signing section located right next to it.
 Both the seller and buyer must also print their names on the following line.
 Once this is completed, you can bring all of your documentation to the DMV.

 With all your signed documents (which you may need to get notarized, depending on your area), head to the local DMV and start the title and registration process.
 You may receive temporary copies of these documents while your official ones come in the mail later; these should work to help you legally drive, though you may get some questions if you get pulled over.
 Your official documents should arrive in the next few weeks, and the process is complete.